Dinner at the Lost Kitchen in Freedom, Maine

 A board of pickled root vegetables with soft cheeses and deliciously airy bread appear.
 We quickly make room amongst the beer and wine glasses, the contents of which we’ve just purchased from the wine cellar below.

 By the sea…

 Then oysters.
 I am obsessed with oysters, but these are unlike any oyster I’ve had or will have again.
 Carefully perched on a bed of rocks, the brine is perfectly balanced with what I can only guess was a few leaves of baby dill and fresh horseradish.

 Then dinner is announced.
-All these gems have preceded the menu of cauliflower soup, salad from the garden outside, main entree of crusted lamb chops and polenta, and finished with a desert course of ginger peach shortcake with housemade cream.
+All these gems have preceded the menu of cauliflower soup, salad from the garden outside, main entree of crusted lamb chops and polenta, and finished with a dessert course of ginger peach shortcake with housemade cream.

 There is a story and a journey that brought Erin here.
 There are those far more adept in culinary narrative at the Boston Globe, New York Times, Martha Stewart, and Forbes that eloquently capture the tale.
 All I know is that in the course of all life’s adventures, I am glad this night, this experience I shared with my husband and friends, was one of mine.”

 As always, Willow and I took a plethora of photos from the night, so here’s more of our experience.
 Willow has a seafood allergy, so she let them know that when she made the reservation, and Erin so kindly prepared her an amazing egg course while the rest of us had oysters.
 I have a weird lamb allergy and they were so kind to accomodate that as well.